LockeLamora/lockelamora.github.io/_posts/2020-11-12-gamegear-recap.md

 ## Resurrecting a dead game gear

 Game Gears notoriously have issues with capacitors; The accepted rule is that if you've got a game gear which hasn't been recapped, then it's going to need it ASAP and without it will eventually die.
-I decided to recap my current one after successfully recapping my C64, as the current one is currently not working (it has a common feature of original caps which is no sound/video and it powers off within a second of turning it on).
+I decided to recap my current one after successfully recapping my C64, as it's not working anyway (it has a common feature of original caps which is no sound/video and it powers off within a second of turning it on).

 I'm probably going to sell it, but selling a working recapped Game gear is going to return many times back what selling a broken one would fetch, so for the small cost of the capacitors it was worth a shot.